What to bring on a trip to Europe

 When you buy a sim card in one EU country you will be able to use it in other EU countries that are part of “Roam Like at Home”, meaning you won’t pay extra when you move between countries (but do check the fine print).

-I always take two portable chargers for my phone with me when I travel around Europe.
+I always take two power banks for my phone with me when I travel around Europe.

-Although I normally use only one, it’s best to have an extra one as backup.
+Although I normally use only one power bank, it’s best to have an extra one as backup.

 The best power adaptor to pack for Europe is a universal adaptor with USB ports.